Skip to content

 Predictive prefetch

 The idle trigger preloads everything during quiet moments.
-Predictive prefetch is the opinionated version: it watches what the user actually does, scores each feature, and only prefetches the ones likely to matter.
+Predictive prefetch is the selective version: it watches what the user does, scores each feature, and prefetches only the ones likely to matter.

-It’s optional.
-Most apps don’t need it.
-When you do, it’s three calls.
+It’s optional, and most apps don’t need it.
+When you do, it takes three calls.

 import { createPredictivePrefetcher, recordInteraction } from "mountly";